Water Quality Information | Written By Actual Experts — water testing

 ***Modified on August 23, 2018 to include more cities and add a video ***

 With more schools in major cities testing positive for lead contamination (e.g. New York City, Cleveland, Chicago, Portland, Newark, San Francisco), we get lots of questions about what’s happening.
-The goal of this article is to shed some light on why lead contamination in schools is such an important thing.
+The goal of this article is to shed some light on why lead in school drinking water is such an important thing.

 Children Are Most Sensitive To Lead Poisoning